 Who We Supervise

 The Department of Financial Services supervises many different types of institutions.
-Supervision by DFS may entail chartering, licensing, registration requirements, examination, etc. The links below can help you find out whether a financial institution is regulated and/or licensed by the Department, and what additional locations or branches the entity may have.
+Supervision by DFS may entail chartering, licensing, registration or filing requirements, examination, etc. The links below can help you find out whether a financial institution is regulated and/or licensed by the Department, and what additional locations or branches the entity may have.

 Certain banks, credit unions and other financial institutions may not be New York State-chartered or licensed, so we may not supervise them.
 Here are some other resources to help you determine who does.

 Below you will find a brief definition of each of the above types of institutions/individuals that we supervise and a brief description of the laws under which we regulate them.

 Banks, also known as commercial banks, are community, regional or national for-profit business corporations owned by private investors and governed by a board of directors chosen by stockholders.
 Banks are generally institutions focused on commercial lending to help finance business and other ventures, but are also involved in unsecured lending or lending secured by items other than real estate (i.e. credit cards or inventory loans).